 Q: What happens if I pay late?

 A: In accordance with CT State Statute 12-146, past due payments are subject to interest at the rate of 1 1/2 % per month from the due date of the tax with a minimum interest penaly of $2.00.
+Motor vehicle bills are also subject to a $2.00 fee.
 The timeliness of your payment is determined by the delivery date or the postmark on the envelope containing the payment.